Yamon Figurs

-Yamon Figurs (born January 10, 1983) is a former gridiron football wide receiver and return specialist.
-He was drafted by the Baltimore Ravens in the third round of the 2007 NFL Draft.
-He played college football at Kansas State.
+Yamon Figurs (born January 10, 1983) is an American former professional football player who played as a wide receiver and return specialist in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Kansas State Wildcats and was selected by the Baltimore Ravens in the third round of the 2007 NFL draft.

 Figurs was also a member of the Detroit Lions, Tampa Bay Buccaneers, Oakland Raiders, Cleveland Browns, Tennessee Titans, Edmonton Eskimos and Saskatchewan Roughriders.

-Early years
+Early life

 Figurs played high school football at Westwood High School in Fort Pierce, Florida.
 While there he was a three-year starter and earned All-Conference and All-Area honors as a senior.
 He also lettered in track and field and basketball.

 College career

 Figurs played college football at Kansas State.
 During his senior year, he earned first-team All-Big 12 honors as a return specialist.
 He finished his career with 73 receptions for 1,144 yards, and 2,275 all-purpose yards.
 In 2006, he received a bachelor's degree in social science.